The Pickwick Protocols

 DayTap - A Privacy-First Daily Check-in App

 I, like everyone else, have been using AI coding tools.
 I recently wrote about a toy web page I built to show how bad I am at sports gambling.
 For that project I used Lovable and Cursor for different pieces.
 By the time I was done, they already felt out of vogue.
-So I had to find a project to build with Claude Code.
+So I wanted to find a new project to build with Claude Code.
 When I ran across an FT article about a viral Chinese app called “Are You Dead?”, I thought it was a perfect candidate.
 The app is dead simple.
-You click a button once a day, if you miss a day it sends a notification to your configured contact.
-I am personally not familiar with iOS development, but I am a software engineer with about 8 years of experience, so I thought I could put Claude Code to the test by building an iOS app similar to this one.
+You click a button once a day and if you miss a day it sends a notification to your configured contact.
+I am not familiar with iOS development, but I am a software engineer with 8 years of experience, so I thought I could put Claude Code to the test by building an iOS app similar to “Are you Dead?”.

-I myself fall in the first camp and have thought if something happened to me in my apartment, someone may not realize for days.
+I myself fall in the first camp.
+I have actually thought if something happened to me in my apartment, someone may not realize for days.
+So that’s an easy first choice.
 With that said, I thought it’d be most interesting to build a product for the third group.
-After all the goal of this was just to build something cool and get to know my way around Claude Code, not build the next big thing.

 The result

-I (or really Claude Code with Opus 4.5 and more recently Opus 4.6) built this iOS app with Swift.
-It features just the simple button to state you’re okay and has some CRUD actions like adding a “guardian” or a contact to be notified and updating your alert threshold.
+I (or really Claude Code with Opus 4.5 initially and more recently Opus 4.6) built the iOS app with Swift.
+It features a simple button to state you’re OK, has some CRUD actions for managing your “guardians” or points of contact, and exposes some user settings like configuring your check-in window.

-I thought the implementation here was ok, but I don’t really know any better.
-One thing I found useful in my usage of Claude Code was to create a skill I called “product-team-review”.
-This would kick off a review from a number of subagents representing the roles on a product team.
-These included:
+I thought the implementation here was ok, but I’m not an iOS developer.
+So I don’t know any better.
+One thing I found useful to increase my confidence in the implementation was to create a skill called “product-team-review”.
+This kicks off a review from a number of subagents representing the roles on a product team.
+These include:

-- Security Engineer After I added these reviews, I felt the feedback and subsequent code that was being implemented greatly improved.
-When the subagents focused on specific roles and responsibilities they caught so much more.
-They surfaced things I would have missed given my lack of familiarity with Swift, but framed them in a way that I could easily evaluate based on my experience in other domains.
+After I added these reviews, I felt the feedback and subsequent code from the LLM improved.
+When the subagents focused on specific roles and responsibilities they caught more.
+Topics surfaced that I may have missed given my lack of familiarity with Swift, but framed them in a way that I could easily weigh in by leaning on my experience in other domains.

 Quick overview of the backend